×

 I'm actually very much looking forward to this new Fullmetal Alchemist remake.
 Specifically, I believe it's a great idea simply because it's telling an almost completely different story.
 That, in the end, is the only reason why I agree with remakes in the first place.
 No one wants to see a remake of the same story told in a different way.

-That said, look at how well the Hellsing Ultimate OAVs turned out; they run circles around the original TV series.
+That said, look at how well the Hellsing Ultimate OVAs turned out; they run circles around the original TV series.
 One of the reasons for this is that it follows the celebrated orginal manga storyline very closely, which (in my opinion) is arguably better than the plot of the TV series.

 Back to the main point, I don't particularly think it sets a bad precedent for anime.
 As long as the story turns out to be mostly original to the anime or (more preferably) finds a way to return to its manga roots, a remake is an excellent way to introduce new fans and entertain old ones.

 And would I like to remake a certain anime?
 Absolutely.
 This may not be the most popular opinion, but I would LOVE to remake the Chrono Crusade anime.
 It may just be my pickiness, but I can't stand it.
 I know that many people laud the TV series as a wonderful work that's sad and dark and action-packed.
 But the manga does it so much better.
 I think that in the transition from page to screen, the majority of the characters lost their depth and became rather one-dementional.
 That, and the rediculous religious iconography?
-Please, just throw out the entire anime ending and animate the original Manga ONE.
+Please, just throw out the entire anime ending and animate the original manga one.
 It's by far better written, more poignant, and more bittersweet.

 Andy seems unsure: